neil-and-void/BoxDB/README.md

 # boxdb
-Boxdb is a little toy project to get hands on experience implementing a kv store that utilizes an LSM tree, the same datastructure that [RocksDB](https://github.com/facebook/rocksdb) uses
+Boxdb is a little toy project to get hands on experience implementing a kv store that utilizes an LSM tree, the same underlying datastructure that [RocksDB](https://github.com/facebook/rocksdb) uses

 ## Architecture Diagram